woakes070048/surferslist/README.md

 # SurferList

-SurferList is a website application written in PHP and JavaScript that lets users post listings of items to an online catalog to share information, start discussions, and offer items for sale. marketplace platform
+SurferList is a website application written in PHP and JavaScript that lets users post listings of items to an online catalog to share information, start discussions, and offer items for sale.

 ## Features